BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-09-10 (BR)
+- Fixed retreat restriction when "Restricted" with turn = 0
+  - The fleet will now be forced to enter combat. (but will be able to retreat immediately)
+- New combat option to retreat the same way as MoO1: The enemy will have one turn to fire on the ship as it retreats off the screen.
+  - Currently unfair to AI, which does not (yet) know this rule.
+- New option to adjust the speed at which asteroids disappear from the battle screen.

 25-08-26 (BR)
 - Fixed a strange display bug caused by a null pointer exception.
   - To reproduce the bug hover with mouse over the blue enemy fleet on Zibalia and then once the fleet contents are displayed, click on the Feral ship type. --> Crash on Linux OS but not on Windows OS.